I had this excellent question from a subscriber about what makes great data analysis in motorsports:

 What It Takes To Win

-This is where you are combining unique experience and knowledge into something actionable and clear.
+With What It Takes To Win you are combining goals, unique experience and knowledge into something actionable and clear.

 In sport, once we understand (and agree on this!) we can plan all our activities accordingly – all our training, strategy and talent development aims become clear.